College football bowl game odds, 2025-26 CFP picks, best bets, predictions from proven model

 SportsLine's computer model has revealed its college football bowl picks and CFP first-round predictions after 10,000 simulations of each game

-The 2025-26 college football bowl schedule rolls on Saturday with the bulk of the first round of the 2025 College Football Playoff.
-No. 9 Alabama, a slight underdog, advanced past Oklahoma on Friday, and now three more games are on tap in the CFP bracket as the quarterfinals will be set by the end of the day.
+The 2025-26 college football bowl schedule has seen the CFP First Round completed, with Sunday serving as an off day from college football bowl games.
+The action resumes on Monday with Washington State vs. Utah State (+1.5) in the Famous Idaho Potato Bowl, and this is also a matchup of future Pac-12 teams as they'll both be in the conference next season.

-The latest College Football Playoff lines are No. 7 Texas A&M (-3.5) vs. No. 10 Miami, No. 6 Ole Miss (-17.5) vs. No. 11 Tulane and No. 5 Oregon (-20.5) vs. No. 12 James Madison, with the higher seed hosting all of those games on campus.
-Standard bowl games then continue on Monday.
+Other college football bowl lines include Cal vs. Hawaii (-1.5) on Wednesday, New Mexico vs. Minnesota (-2.5) on Friday, and Penn State vs. Clemson (-3) on Saturday.
+The CFP quarterfinals then begin on New Year's Eve, with the No. 2 Ohio State Buckeyes favored by 10 points over the No. 10 Miami Hurricanes in the Cotton Bowl.
 Before locking in any college football bowl picks for those games or others, be sure to see the latest bowl and playoff college football predictions from SportsLine's proven model.

 New users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.